-Figure 2 presents distribution of physicians' responses by OCT-based MI etiology and physicians' level of confidence in their judgement for each case.
-Overall accuracy of clinical judgement (i.e., agreement between physicians and OCT) across 1144 cases was 60% (95% CI 57%-63%).
-Accuracy was 63% (95% CI 59.5%-67.5%) for non-operative MI and 56% (95% CI 52%-60%) for perioperative MI.
+Figure 2 presents the distribution of physicians' responses by OCT-based MI etiology and physicians' level of confidence in their judgement for each case.
+Overall accuracy of clinical judgement (ie, agreement between physicians and OCT) across 1144 cases was 60% (95% CI 57%-63%).
+Accuracy was 63% (95% CI 59.5%-67.5%) for nonoperative MI and 56% (95% CI 52%-60%) for perioperative MI.
 The majority of respondents were confident about their assessments.
-Table 2 presents overall accuracy and accuracy according to MI type by training level and specialty.
-Overall MI accuracy was similar according to physician's experience.
-Details are provided in the supplemental material.
-In the univariate analysis to predict physicians' accuracy, only clinical setting (perioperative versus non-operative) was statistically significant [Risk Ratio (RR) 0.88; 95% CI 0.80-0.97; p=0.013].
-None of the physician characteristics (i.e., clinical specialty, years of clinical experience, and time dedicated to clinical practice) were associated with the level of accuracy, either in the univariate or in the multivariable model.
-The post-hoc analysis including the number of MIs managed by physicians in the last 12 months did not demonstrated different results.
-Details of the multivariate analysis are presented in the Supplemental material.
+Table 2 presents overall accuracy, and accuracy according to MI type by training level and specialty.
+Overall MI accuracy was similar according to physician experience.
+Details are provided in the Supplemental Tables S3 and S4.
+In the univariate analysis to predict physicians' accuracy, only clinical setting (perioperative vs nonoperative) was statistically significant (risk ratio 0.88; 95% CI 0.80-0.97; P = 0.013].
+None of the physician characteristics (eg, clinical specialty, years of clinical experience, and time dedicated to clinical practice) were associated with the level of accuracy, in either the univariate or multivariable model.
+The post hoc analysis including the number of MIs managed by physicians in the last 12 months did not yield different results.
+Details of the multivariate analysis are presented in the Supplemental Tables S5 and S6.